 Protocol gas standards are employed in measurements made for compliance purposes; one of the major uses is for measurements of regulated gaseous species from stationary source emitters, i.e., stack gases.
 Many of these stationary sources are regulated through the Cap and Trade program; therefore, accurate measurements are critical due to the economic and health consequences.
-EPA protocol gas mixture production is governed by Document EPA-600/R-97/121.
-Section 2.1.10, which states that, on a periodic basis, EPA will conduct an audit of these gas mixtures.
-The audit is to be blind with a selection of at least two samples from every U.S. manufacturing site.
-The samples are to consist of NO (50 µmol/mol to 1000 µmol/mol), SO2 (50 µmol/mol to 100 µmol/mol), and CO2 (5 % to 20 % mol/mol) in balance N2.
+EPA protocol gas mixture production is governed by Document EPA/600/R-12/531.
+Subsection 2.1.13 states that the EPA will periodically conduct audits of these gas mixtures, with a selection of at least two samples from every US manufacturing site.
+The samples are to consist of NO (25 µmol/mol to 1000 µmol/mol), SO2 (25 µmol/mol to 1000 µmol/mol), and CO2 (5 % mol/mol to 20 % mol/mol) in balance N2.

 The objective of the audit is to determine whether the concentrations of the components of the gas mixtures are within the limits stated on the certificate provided by the vendor.
-These data can be used to facilitate the accurate reporting of continuous emissions monitoring (CEM) and stack measurements, to provide an independent quality check of the vendors, and to connect end users with good-quality vendors.
-NIST was the independent analytical laboratory for the 2006 and 2008 audits.
+The resulting data can be used to facilitate accurate reporting of continuous emissions monitoring (CEM) and stack measurements, to provide an independent quality check of the manufacturers, and to connect end users with reputable vendors.
+NIST has served as the independent analytical laboratory for audits since 2006.
 NIST has a stake in this process, as the gases and the measurements made using them are claimed to be NIST traceable.

-The figure illustrates the relationship between NIST and the gas vendors with the uncertainty expressed as k = 1.
-If the analytical uncertainty claims of NIST (≤0.5 %) and the gas vendors (≤1.0 %) are valid, and there is no bias (unexpected or expected) or there is a bias and it is accurately corrected, then the difference between the NIST analysis and the vendor certified concentrations of the audit mix should ideally be ≤1.0 % relative and as a worst case, no more than 2 % relative.
-The audit therefore validates the traceability claims of the three-component mixtures to NIST.
+The figure illustrates the relationship between NIST and the Protocol gas vendors, with the uncertainty expressed as k = 1.
+If the analytical uncertainty claims of NIST (≤0.5 %) and the gas vendors (≤1.0 %) are valid, and either there is no bias (unexpected or expected) or the bias has been accurately corrected, then the difference between the NIST analysis and the vendor certified concentrations of the audit mixture should be ideally ≤1.0 % relative, and as a worst case no more than 2 % relative (2 % Tag Rule).
+The audit therefore validates the claims of traceability of the Protocol mixtures to NIST.